robotframework/robotframework-RFCP-syllabus/basics.md

     A test/task can be excluded from the suite with `--exclude` option.
     Excluded tests are not executed, nor are they shown in the logs and reports.

 - Using `*` and `?` wildcards

     Command line options can be used also with `*` and `?` wildcard cahracters.

 #### Setting variables

-Variables can be set from the command line either individually using the `--variable` option.
+Variables can be set from the command line individually using the `--variable` option.

 ### Viewing report and log

-When both log and report files are generated, the report file has link to the log file for easy navigation to more detailed information.
+When both log and report files are generated, the report file has a link to the log file for easy navigation to more detailed information.

 _Log files_ contain details about the executed test cases/RPA tasks in HTML format.
 They have a hierarchical structure showing the suite, test case/task and keyword details.